Shilpi Singh

-She is the director of Bhoomika Vihar, a not-for-profit organisation.It was established in 1996 with the objective of empowering the marginalised, particularly women and girls at risk of forced or early marriage, with education and skill development, which would expand their socioeconomic opportunities.

 Social Work

-She rescued around 275 women from trafficking in the Seemanchal region Bihar. and provided support to domestic violence survivors, she acknowledged domestic violence to have a straightforward connection with environment,climate change.
+She is the director of Bhoomika Vihar, a not-for-profit organisation.It was established in 1996 with the objective of empowering the marginalised, particularly women and girls at risk of forced or early marriage, with education and skill development, which would expand their socioeconomic opportunities.She rescued around 275 women from trafficking in the Seemanchal region Bihar. and provided support to domestic violence survivors, she acknowledged domestic violence to have a straightforward connection with environment,climate change.
 Singh participated in advocating for the opening of crisis centers where rescued women could get all assistance in one place that is free from discrimination and has government protection.
 Through her organization, Bhoomika Vihar, Shilpi signed an MoU with the Canadian Embassy and NSS Bihar to create gender youth speakers to campaign for gender awareness and sensitivity.

 Major Initiatives Under Shilpi's leadership: